 The art program at SRS is designed to help the students grow artistically and creatively through discovery and hands-on experiences using a wide-variety of materials, art concepts, and artists’ work in order to expose the students to multiple art styles and techniques.
 Students create artwork not only for themselves, but for others and the community, as well, including art for the St. Raymond Trivia Night and Afghan Club.
 Throughout the year, students can also display their artwork and talents during various events including a schoolwide art show, the Mount Prospect Library art show, and other miscellaneous public art displays.
-For those students with a deep interest in art, an afterschool Art Club and Ceramics Club are offered.

 To instill knowledge of physical health and wellness within our students, St. Raymond School offers gym classes to grades K-8.
 Students are challenged to develop the knowledge, skills, and positive self-esteem required to live healthy, active lifestyles.
 Many physical activities, like sport units, are introduced to give students a variety of ideas that can help them stay active outside of school.
 Throughout their physical education, the students learn terms that will aid them in staying healthy throughout their lives.
 Students are also trained in using heart rate monitors to measure and track resting heart rate, target heart rate, and maximum heart rate.
 In Junior High, students study health units to familiarize themselves with the five components of fitness: cardiorespiratory endurance, muscular strength, muscular endurance, body composition, and flexibility.
 The health units serve to connect health and wellness content to the physical education activities that the students perform during gym class.
 A Physical Education club is offered for students in grades K-3.